smxi/inxi/README.txt

 code, or any other distribution maintainer.
 Further, I would have to go back and tag every past commit as well, since each and every one was at the time, the current release of inxi.
-That's without exception, no commit ever done trunk/master branch in inxi has ever not been the current release, by definition.
+That's without exception, no commit ever done in the trunk/master branch of inxi has ever not been the current release, by definition.

 I wouldn't waste time on noting something that should be obvious to anyone